BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 8 (Mi-P)

 Nurse Ruko of Ogenki ClinicDiane Melon of Ogenki Clinic

 Kikuko Inoue (I guess she just wants a break from those housewifish roles now and again).
 And she isn't even the biggest woman in the series.
 Professional escort Diane Melon also gets caught up in the goings-on here (so to speak), whether it's recommending that her more dysfunctional clients go to the clinic or occasionally tumbling the seemingly insatiable doctor himself.
 She's the first anime woman I've seen who falls under the bigger-than-your-head category (more have followed since; banzai!), and so I award her the title of Anime Queen of Backache.
-The thing is, none of the eps featuring her are in the Kitty Media release Welcome to Ogenki Clinic (which actually contains four of the tamer episodes), except for her face for one moment on a computer screen, and I haven't checked out Anime18's releases because they're dub only and their dubs give me gastric distress.
+The thing is, the eps featuring her are in the Kitty Media release Welcome to Ogenki Clinic (which actually contains four of the tamer episodes), except for her face for one moment on a computer screen, and I haven't checked out Anime18's releases because they're dub only and their dubs give me gastric distress.

 Many, many thanks to Abhoth for his re-interpretation of the crappy quality (and inappropriate for this page) picture of Diane Melon I sent him into the stunning piece of work above.
 To get the full-size version in a new browser window, click here.